-If Mancini and Ceballos had been working with instructional content that better integrated with Canvas, their districts could have more easily made the switch.
+If Mancini and Ceballos had been working with instructional content that smoothly integrated with Canvas, their districts could have more easily made the switch.

 “Transitioning to an LMS should be more seamless.
 Everything should pop into one spot for me,” said Mancini.

 Truly digital content promotes flexibility among multiple modalities

-Though districts can generally transfer PDF versions of their current instructional resources into their LMS, teachers in these districts miss out on the classroom flexibility that LMS platforms promise when they teach with this type of stagnant content.
-Natively digital materials that are delivered through an LMS can better support classroom engagement with options for independent, collaborative, and teacher-led learning.
+Though districts can generally transfer PDF versions of their instructional resources into an LMS, there's a lack of classroom flexibility with this type of stagnant content. can better support classroom engagement with options for independent, collaborative, and teacher-led learning.

 “Teachers want blended learning in their classrooms, and I think it’s important for content to open them up to that blended learning environment,” said Ceballos.

-An LMS can open classrooms up to new learning modalities only when it’s paired with digital high-quality materials that are built from the ground up to support this type of learning.
+An LMS can open classrooms up to new learning modalities, but only when it’s paired with digital materials that are built to support this type of learning.

 The right kind of curricular materials help you build on your investment

 Flexible and easy-to-use content enhances the benefits that districts sign up for when they purchase an LMS.
 When these instructional materials empower teachers in the classroom, a district’s investment can go a long way.